-At JNU, student ‘flame flickers’ against India’s Modi before national vote
+At JNU, student ‘flame flickers’ against India’s Modi before election

 And what about the JNU film?
 Al Jazeera asked ABVP’s Dangi if he agrees with the film’s claim that his university is a “nation-breaker”.

-Dandi said the film “portrays our university in a negative way and has no truth in it”.
+Dangi said the film “portrays our university in a negative way and has no truth in it”.

 “I personally oppose those films,” he said.